-Below are the school options for pupils and students in Hillingdon.
+Below are possible school options for children and young people with SEND in Hillingdon.

-Most children and young people are educated in mainstream schools and this includes those with Education, Health and Care Plans (previously called a statement of SEN).
+In line with Hillingdon's philosophy on Inclusion, most children and young people with SEND should be educated in mainstream schools, including those with Education, Health and Care Plans (ECHP)which was previously called a Statement of SEN.

 Many children and young people with additional learning needs can make better, more sustained progress academically and socially if they are able to attend mainstream schools with their peers.

-Further information about Hillingdon's strategy and plan can be found here:
+Further information about Hillingdon's strategy and plans for developing provision in Hillingdon can be found here:

-Mainstream schools have money to support children with SEND in their budgets this is called element 2 funding.
-Element 2 funding is used for students requiring more help at "SEN Support" level (previously called "school action" and "action plus").
+Mainstream schools have money in their delegated budget to support children and young people with SEND which is called Element 2 funding.
+Element 2 funding is used for students requiring more help at "SEN Support" level (previously called "school action" and "school action plus").

-School are now required to have information about how they provide support for children and young people with Special Educational Needs clearly visible on the schools own website.
+Schools are now required to have information about how they provide support for children and young people with Special Educational Needs clearly visible on the schools own website.
 This is called a School SEN Information Report.
+Information about how this process works can be found in this document.

 You can use this form to register any query or complaint you may have about this website or any of the content within it.
 Simply fill in the details below and this will be sent directly to us to investigate.
 We will always try and respond within one working day.